zoxpx/pxdocs/content/install-with-other/docker/shared/runc-install-bundle.md

     $latest_stable
 ```

-{{<info>}}Running the PX OCI bundle does not require Docker, but Docker will still be required to _install_ the PX OCI bundle.
+{{<info>}}Running the Portworx OCI bundle does not require Docker, but Docker will still be required to _install_ the Portworx OCI bundle.
 If you do not have Docker installed on your target hosts, you can download this Docker package and extract it to a root tar ball and manually install the OCI bundle.{{</info>}}